Tree Preservation Orders (TPOs)

-Tree preservation orders (TPOs) are usually made when a tree is under threat.
+Tree Preservation Orders (TPOs) are usually made when a tree is under threat.
 This usually applies to trees on private land but we occasionally protect trees on our land.
 We currently have over 510 TPOs across the city.

-Email firstname.lastname@example.org or call 01752 304366 to check if a tree is protected.
+Email firstname.lastname@example.org or call 01752 304366 for any further information.